jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 A feasible primal solution—if one exists—can be obtained by setting [`ObjectiveSense`](@ref) to `FEASIBILITY_SENSE` before optimizing.
-Therefore, most solvers terminate after they prove the dual is infeasible via a certificate of dual infeasibility, but _before_ they have found a feasible primal solution.
+Therefore, most solvers stop after they prove the dual is infeasible via a certificate of dual infeasibility, but _before_ they have found a feasible primal solution.
 This is also the reason that MathOptInterface defines the `DUAL_INFEASIBLE` status instead of `UNBOUNDED`.